-Bothwel, Sir James Balfour and Gilbert Balfour his brother, David Chalmers, and four others of the Queen's houshold; all of them persons, who had been mentioned in the placards affixed on the walls at Edinburgh .
-Mary took his demand of speedy justice in a very literal sense; and allowing only fifteen days for the examination of this important affair, she sent a citation to Lenox, requiring him to appear in court, and prove his charge against Bothwel +.
-This nobleman, meanwhile, and all the other persons, accused by Lenox, enjoyed their full liberty ‡; Bothwel himself was continually surrounded with armed men | ; took his place in council §; lived during some time in the house with Mary +; and feemed to poffefs all his wonted confidence and familiarity with her.
+Bothwel, Sir James Balfour and Gilbert Balfour his brother, David Chalmers, and four others of the Queen's houshold; all of them persons, who had been mentioned in the placards affixed on the walls at Edinburgh \.
+Mary took his demand of speedy justice in a very literal sense; and allowing only sisteen days for the examination of this important affair, the fent a citation to Lenox, requiring him to appear in court, and prove his charge against Bothwel +.
+This nobleman, meanwhile, and all the other persons, accused by Lenox, enjoyed their full liberty ‡; Bothwel himself was continually surrounded with armed men | ; took his place in council §; lived during fome time in the house with Mary +; and feemed to possess all his wonted confidence and familiarity with her.
 Even the castle of Edinburgh, a place of great consequence, in this critical time, was entrusted to his creature, Sir James Balfour, who had himself been publickly charged as an accomplice in the King's murder ¶.
-Lenox, who had come as far as Stirling, with a view of appearing at the trial, was informed of all these circumstances; and reslecting on the small train, which attended him, he began to entertain very just apprehensions from the power, insolence, and temerity of his enemy.
-He wrote to Mary, defiring that the day of trial might be prorogued; and conjured her, by all the regard which she bore to her own honour, to employ more leifure and deliberation in determining a question of fuch extreme moment .
-No regard was paid to his application: The jury was enclosed, of which the earl of Caithness was chancellor; and tho' Lenox, foreseeing the precipitation, had ordered Cunningham, one of his retinue, to appear in court, and protest, in his name, against the acquital of the criminal, the jury proceeded to a fentence ++.
+Lenox, who had come as far as Stirling, with a view of appearing at the trial, was informed of all these circumstances; and resecting on the small train, which attended him, he began to entertain very just apprehensions from the power, insolence, and temerity of his enemy.
+He wrote to Mary, desiring that the day of trial might be prorogued; and conjured her, by all the regard which she bore to her own honour, to employ more leifure and deliberation in determining a question of fuch extreme moment \\.
+No regard was paid to his application: The jury was enclosed, of which the earl of Caithness was chancellor; and tho' Lenox, forefeeing the precipitation, had ordered Cunningham, one of his retinue, to appear in court, and protest, in his name, against the acquital of the criminal, the jury proceeded to a fentence ++.
 The fentence was fuch as it behoved them to 12th April. give, where neither accuser nor witness appeared; and Bothwel was absolved from the King's murder.
-The jury, however, apprehensive that their sentence would give great fcandal, and perhaps expose them afterwards to some danger, entered a protest, in which they represented the necessity of their proceedings 11.
+The jury, however, apprehensive that their sentence would give great scandal, and perhaps expose them afterwards to some danger, entered a protest, in which they represented the necessity of their proceedings 11.
 It is remarkable, that the indictment was laid against Bothwel for committing the crime on the ninth of February, not the tenth, the real day on which Henry was affaffinated §§.
-The interpretation generally put upon this error, too gross, it was thought, to have proceeded from mistake, was, that the secret council, by whom Mary was governed, not trufting entirely to precipitation, violence, and 3 P 2
+The interpretation generally put upon this error, too gross. it was thought, to have proceeded from mistake, was, that the secret council, by whom Mary was governed, not trufting entirely to precipitation, violence, and authority, had provided this plea, by which they enfured, at all adventures, a plaufible pretence for acquitting Bothwel.

-^{} Keith, p.
+\ Keith, p.
 372. Anderson, vol. II. p.
 3. + Keith, p.
-373. † Ibid. p.
+373. 1 Ibid. p.
 374, 375. | Ibid. p.
-405. § Anderson, vol. I. p.
-38, 40, 50, 52. + Ibid. vol. II. p.
-274. Keith, p.
+405. \ Anderson, vol. I. p.
+38, 40, 50, 52. \ Ibid. vol. II. p.
+274. wood, p.
+201. \\ Keith, p.
 375. Anderson, vol. I. p.
 52. ++ Keith, p.
-376. Anderson, wood, p.
-201. vol. II. p.
+376. Anderson, vol. II. p.
 106 Spotswood, p.
-201. # Spotswood, p.
+201. ## Spotswood, p.
 201. Anderson, vol. I. p.
-113. § Keith, p.
+113. §§ Keitle, p.
 375. Anderson, vol. II. p.
 93. Spotswood, p.
 201.